 When you sand strongly over a single spot, you can get uneven or distorted surfaces.
 These problems usually arise when we see defects, scratches, burning spots, gauge discoloration, etc., over the wood surface areas.
 An experienced woodworker can also make this mistake sometimes.
 However, when you want to focus on one spot, there will be a chance to get uneven results.

 You know, unfortunately, the woodworker never even notice this type of irregular surface arise due to over sanding.
 It will be a significant issue to fix the problem correctly.
 Sometimes it becomes too late to understand.
 But there is a technique to bring it back using the same sanding block and give a little bit of effort.

 Here I will show you how to fix over sanded wood:

-How to fix sanding against the grain:
+How to fix sanding against the grain

 Cross-grained scratches can destroy the looks of all attractive items.
 That can occur on the floor surfaces, craft items, and furniture.
-Sanding with the grain is a perfect solution to scratches creates by cross-grain.
+Sanding with the grain is a perfect solution to scratches created by cross-grain.
 Here I will show you how to fix sanding against the grain-

 - Now take a new grit paper and sand again.
 Like- if you take 80 grit paper, soon retake 100 grit paper and sand.
 Wipe the area with a cloth after finishing the second sanding process.
-And then see the surface; if the scratch marks still visible, then change the sandpaper grit like 180 and sand again.
+And then see the surface; if the scratch marks are still visible, change the sandpaper grit like 180 and sand again.

-- Take a pull scraper; try to remove the scratches from the corner of the floor, other hardwoods, and also cabinets as soon as possible.
+- Take a pull scraper; try to remove the scratches from the corner of the floor, other hardwoods, and cabinets as soon as possible.
 Fix the scraper blade on edge, then give light pressure; after that, pull the scraper toward you along the grain with the fine grit paper( 150 grit).
 Don’t try to use the scrapper on the veneered surface.